Charter and Bylaws

 • Members of the local society, as approved by the APSR Executive Committee.

-• The Congress President shall be an APSR member and shall be appointed by and from the members of the Local Congress Committee
+• The Congress President is an APSR member and is appointed by and from the members of the Local Congress Committee

-• The Committee shall be formed immediately after the Executive Committee has approved the location of the Congress.
+• The Committee is formed immediately after the Executive Committee has approved the location of the Congress.

 Terms of Reference